Bearer/bearer/docs/contributing/code.md

 - Run tests using the script method mentioned [below](#running-tests).

-## Running Bearer locally from source
+## Running Bearer CLI locally from source

-To run Bearer from source use the following command from the bearer directory:
+To run Bearer CLI from source use the following command from the `bearer` directory:

 ```bash
 go run ./cmd/bearer/main.go [COMMAND]